AXSORO/ansiblelab/README.md

 # manual setup
 if you don't want to use the [build_environment.sh](./build_environment.sh)

-to build using the [docker-compose.yml](./docker-compose.yml) file, run this in the main project directory ` docker-compose up -d --build `
+to build using the [docker-compose.yml](./docker-compose.yml) file:

+` docker-compose up -d --build `

-once done, exec into the 'master' container
+once done, exec into the 'master' container:

 ` docker exec -it master bash `

-then, set up the ssh agent, and add the master RSA key configured and created by the dockerfile ` ssh-agent bash `
+then, set up the ssh agent, and add the master RSA key configured and created by the dockerfile:

+` ssh-agent bash `

-add the key
+add the key:

 ` ssh-add master_key `

 (the default pw is 'password' - just a placeholder. definitely not secure)